 The back-end completes a request using several technologies and communication protocols.
 Furthermore, it can handle thousands of different requests at the same time.
 It combines parallelism and concurrency techniques.
 These include caching, data duplication and distributing requests across various servers.

-Front-end Development Vs Back-end Development: Programming Languages
+Front-end vs Back-end Programming Languages and Frameworks

 - HTML